jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 );

-final notAssociatedToGroup = notAssociatedToGroup_example; // String | A group id to exclude channels that are associated with that group via GroupChannel records.
-This can also be left blank with `not_associated_to_group=`. final page = 56; // int | final perPage = 56; // int | final excludeDefaultChannels = true; // bool | Whether to exclude default channels (ex Town Square, Off-Topic) from the results. final includeDeleted = true; // bool | Include channels that have been archived.
-This correlates to the `DeleteAt` flag being set in the database. final includeTotalCount = true; // bool | Appends a total count of returned channels inside the response object - ex: `{ \"channels\": [], \"total_count\" : 0 }`.
+final String notAssociatedToGroup = 'notAssociatedToGroup_example'; // String | A group id to exclude channels that are associated with that group via GroupChannel records.
+This can also be left blank with `not_associated_to_group=`. final int page = 56; // int | final int perPage = 56; // int | final bool excludeDefaultChannels = true; // bool | Whether to exclude default channels (ex Town Square, Off-Topic) from the results. final bool includeDeleted = true; // bool | Include channels that have been archived.
+This correlates to the `DeleteAt` flag being set in the database. final bool includeTotalCount = true; // bool | Appends a total count of returned channels inside the response object - ex: `{ \"channels\": [], \"total_count\" : 0 }`.
-final excludePolicyConstrained = true; // bool | If set to true, channels which are part of a data retention policy will be excluded.
+final bool excludePolicyConstrained = true; // bool | If set to true, channels which are part of a data retention policy will be excluded.
 The `sysconsole_read_compliance` permission is required to use this parameter. __Minimum server version__: 5.35

 try {
   final result = await client.channels.getAllChannels(notAssociatedToGroup, page, perPage, excludeDefaultChannels, includeDeleted, includeTotalCount, excludePolicyConstrained);